acidanthera/OpenCorePkg/Debug/README.md

 b DebugBreak
 ```

-For simplicitly `macgdb.tool` performs them all.
+For simplicitly `rungdb.tool` performs them all.
 Note, that you need to run `reload-uefi`
 after any new binary loads.

 #### CLANGDWARF